Markets Insight

 • and the money they would have paid in taxes each year.

+Eventually, ordinary income taxes will have to be paid on any gains withdrawn from the account but until that time comes, an investor’s money can grow more efficiently.
 It is important to note if a variable annuity is owned within a qualified retirement plan, such as an IRA, the annuity carries no additional tax benefits as the IRA itself is tax-deferred.

 Flexibility: reallocations are not taxable events